Navigating Child Support in North Carolina: Ensuring Financial Stability for Your Child

 The amounts calculated using the Guidelines are presumed to be appropriate.
 However, in some circumstances, a parent can ask the court to deviate from the Guidelines.
 For example, the court may deviate if it finds that the Guidelines amount would not meet, or would exceed, the reasonable needs of the child.

-Modification of Child Support
+Modification and Termination of Child Support

 Child support orders can be modified if there is a substantial change in circumstances, such as a job loss or changes in the parenting schedule.
 Child support obligations generally terminate when a child turns 18 or graduates from high school.
 We provide guidance on seeking modifications and navigating the termination process to ensure compliance with legal requirements.